 In short, for civilians, helping a patient get stronger through a customized rehab program is our priority.
 Your physical therapist should review your prescribed medications from your medical doctor, and they will communicate with your physician about your progress and needs as your healing journey develops.

-What Are the Benefits of PTs Writing Prescriptions?
+What Are the Benefits of PT Over Pills?

 Teletherapy and Prescriptions

-With the increased utilization of teletherapy (also known as cybertherapy, among other names) at Physical Therapy Now, the ability for a physical therapist to write a prescription takes on even more importance.
+With the utilization of teletherapy (also known as cybertherapy, among other names) at Physical Therapy Now, is on the rise because of COVID, the ability to focus on physical therapy takes on even more importance.

-Not only can a patient receive a full PT session from one of our skilled professional physical therapists remotely (all you need is an internet connection and a device with a camera), but we can write a prescription from one of those telehealth appointments and have it mailed to a client’s home.
-No need to even leave the house.
+Not only can a patient receive a full PT session from one of our skilled professional physical therapists remotely (all you need is an internet connection and a device with a camera), but we communicate with your physician about and medication needs you may have.

 Physical Therapists And Prescriptions

 Many studies have shown that proper physical therapy care can drastically reduce and even eliminate the need for medication.
 However, there are times when patients must have pain medication to continue the healing process AND participate in physical therapy.
-We are here to assist with those prescription needs, because there are, in fact, genuine reasons for the medication.
+We’ll communicate with your doctor to support any needs you may have.